-Official: Canadian police chief resigns amid criticism
+Ottawa police chief resigns amid trucker protest in capital

 “We need law enforcement to take the reins, to utilize the Emergencies Act and to enforce,” he said late Monday after Trudeau announced he was invoking the law.
 “We have given new powers to police and we need them to do the job now.”

-Government leaders did not indicate when or where the crackdowns on the self-styled Freedom Convoy would begin.
+Government leaders have not indicated when or where the crackdowns on the self-styled Freedom Convoy would begin.
 Mendicino said they were still working out the final details on where the prohibited zones will be.

-The government will be able to ban blockades at border crossings, airports and in the capital city of Ottawa; freeze truckers’ personal and corporate bank accounts and suspend their licenses; and target crowd-funding sites that are being used to support the blockades.
+The government will be able to ban blockades at border crossings, airports and in Ottawa; freeze truckers’ personal and corporate bank accounts and suspend their licenses; and target crowd-funding sites that are being used to support the blockades.

 It also can force tow trucks to move the big rigs out of intersections and neighborhoods.
 Up to now, some towing companies have been reluctant to cooperate because of their support for the truckers or fears of violence.

-Since late January, protesters in trucks and other vehicles have jammed the streets of Ottawa and obstructed border crossings, decrying vaccine mandates for truckers and other COVID-19 precautions and condemning Trudeau’s Liberal government.
+Since late January, protesters in trucks and other vehicles have jammed the streets of the capital and obstructed border crossings, decrying vaccine mandates for truckers and other COVID-19 precautions and condemning Trudeau’s Liberal government.

 Trudeau’s decision came amid growing frustration with government inaction and a day after the Royal Canadian Mounted Police arrested 11 people at the blockaded border crossing at Coutts, Alberta, opposite Montana, and seized a cache of guns and ammunition.